 Now when I hear the word GOOD, I know I can go further into acknowledgement.
 I wonder how this question might make your acknowledgments more empowering.

-I created this Good Day Meditation earlier this year and as I listen to it, I get a deeper sense of what makes a GOOD DAY.
+I created this Good Day Meditation and as I listen to it, I get a deeper sense of what makes a GOOD DAY.
 I joyfully share it with you.

 Mary shares her desire to create different possibilities for families and individuals who are looking to live a more conscious and aware lifestyle.
 BE YOU Parenting is for parents who want to BE all that they truly BE and to allow their kids the same privilege.